AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-windows.md

 * Additional statistical information about threats discovered by AdGuard software.

 The information described above, when collected by AdGuard for Windows, is generally not correlated with any other personal information related to the user, and is used anonymously in aggregation with similar information from other users of the AdGuard software for analytical purposes.

+### <a id="parental-control-check"></a> Parental Control website check

+When Parental Control is enabled, AdGuard uses its own web service to check websites against the database.
+Every time the user is about to visit the website, a request that contains this website’s domain name is sent to this web service.
+This information is not stored anywhere and is not used in any way other than to tell if the website is included in the Parental Control blacklist.